Federated identity and single sign-on

 - Multi-tenant and cloud-enabled authentication

-The new SSO feature in CropIn’s applications guarantees a positive impact on productivity.
+The new SSO feature in Cropin’s applications guarantees a positive impact on productivity.
 Firstly, it helps users skip the process of inputting log-in credentials each time they need to access a service.
 Secondly, it also reduces the burden of having to remember multiple, 10 to 18 characters long passwords (alphanumeric, uppercase, and special characters included), and the frustration of having to reset it whenever you forget it.
 Instead, it establishes a one-point secure entry to all of CropIn’s apps at a click of a button and prevents security breaches caused by compromised credentials.

 SSO makes it easier for organisations to enforce information security policies.
-Organisations can link and administer CropIn application access through access and roles defined centrally in the organisation.
-For instance, when an employee leaves or changes departments, separate user management (enabling/disabling access) within CropIn applications is not required.
+Organisations can link and administer Cropin application access through access and roles defined centrally in the organisation.
+For instance, when an employee leaves or changes departments, separate user management (enabling/disabling access) within Cropin applications is not required.
 It also improves cost-efficiency by eliminating the costs associated with password reset and downtimes.